GirlInPurple/fabric-moderation-engine/README.md

 - Vantalisting is where you can't do anything at all, and it won't be logged if you try to (Named after the color [Vantablack](https://en.wikipedia.org/wiki/Vantablack)).

 ## Roadmap
 **We are no longer taking feature requests, this is already alot to program considering we are a 2-person team.
-If you suggest features they will not be added until all of the features below have been added first.**
+You can suggest features [here](https://github.com/GirlInPurple/fabric-moderation-engine/issues/new?template=feature_request.yml), although they will not be added until all of the features below have been added first.**
-- [ ] Finish README.md, CONTRIBUTING.md, and DOCS.md
+- [ ] Finish README.md, [CONTRIBUTING.md](./.github/CONTRIBUTING.md), and [DOCS.md](./DOCS.md)
-- [ ] Post to Modrinth
+- [ ] Post to Modrinth  <!-- You can now download the mod [here](https://modrinth.com/mod/fme) -->
   - [ ] Update checker (adds a Modrinth update notification on startup)
 - [ ] Incorporation with other mods
-  - [ ] [Bluemap](https://modrinth.com/plugin/bluemap)/[Dynmap](https://modrinth.com/plugin/dynmap)/[Squaremap](https://modrinth.com/plugin/squaremap) for showing whitelisted/blacklisted areas
+  - [ ] Using [BlueMap](https://modrinth.com/plugin/bluemap)/[Dynmap®](https://modrinth.com/plugin/dynmap)/[squaremap](https://modrinth.com/plugin/squaremap) to whitelisted/blacklisted areas
   - [ ] [FLan](https://modrinth.com/mod/flan) for easier and more configs for certain areas
   - [ ] Any mod that adds a liquid ([Create](https://modrinth.com/mod/create)'s Honey and [Chocolate](https://www.curseforge.com/minecraft/mc-mods/create-confectionery) come to mind) will follow the same rules as water and lava entering a blacklisted area
   - [ ] [LuckPerms](https://luckperms.net/) support/integration for commands and ability for certain groups to place blocks inside blacklisted areas